VerifyTests/Verify/docs/mdsource/scrubbers.source.md

 # Scrubbers

-Scrubbers run on the final string prior to doing the verification action.
+Scrubbers run on the final string before doing the verification action.

 Multiple scrubbers [can be defined at multiple levels](#Scrubber-levels).